guidefari/here_hugo/content/note/react-render-bug.md

 ---

+## Who this note is not for

+In my experience, If you're working in a greenfield environment, modern tooling, with an end-to-end type safe stack, this won't apply to you too much.

+It's likely a thing you won't have to think much about, your editor will scream at you for this sort of thing.

 ### Looping through Data from API

 It's very common to map over values coming in from an api to render stuff.